 Student Subgroup/ Situation How Information Is Used for MCAS Reporting How Information Is Used for Accountability Reporting Students with Disabilities The Department will report whether a student with a disability was tested with accommodations based on the information in his or her PNP, with the exception of three paper-based accommodations: a student will be reported as having had the large-print, Braille, or typed response accommodation if the accommodation is indicated in the PNP or if the circle for the accommodation is filled in on the answer booklet cover.
-Students are reported in the students with disabilities subgroup if they are noted in SIMS as having an IEP.
-Students with a Medically Documented Absence This student will not receive an official scaled score or achievement level, and he or she will be reported with a test status code of NTM-Not Tested Medically Documented Absent.
-A student with a medically documented absence will be reported as a nonparticipant in accountability calculations.
+Students are included in results for the students with disabilities subgroup if they are reported in SIMS as having an IEP.
+Students with a Medically Documented Absence These students will not receive official scaled scores or achievement levels, and will be reported with a test status code of NTM-Not Tested Medically Documented Absent.
+Students with a medically documented absence (reported with a test status code of NTM-Not Tested Medically Documented Absent) will be excluded from the district, school, and subgroup-level participation rate calculation for each subject-area test for which they were absent with medical documentation.
 Students Who Are Absent from Testing A student will be reported as absent if he or she did not answer any test questions in an entire test session.
 The student's enrollment is reported based on the data in the March and June/end-of-year SIMS submission.
 Students will not receive an official scaled score or achievement level, and he or she will be reported with a test status code of NTA-Not Tested Absent.
-Participation rates are calculated for each school and district, and separately for each subgroup.
-Assessment participation rates are calculated separately for English language arts, mathematics, and science for each district, school, and subgroup with at least 20 students enrolled.
-Any student reported as absent will count against the participation rate for each subgroup to which they belong.
-A student with a non-medically documented absence will be reported as a nonparticipant in accountability calculations.
-Students Who Refuse to Participate in Testing If a student was present for testing, but did not answer any questions during a test session, this must be reported during the discrepancy resolution period in August in order for that student to be counted in a school's MCAS participation rate.
-However, if the student is counted as a participant, then the student will receive a scaled score, achievement level, and student growth percentile, and will be included in aggregations.
-Assessment participation rates are calculated separately for English language arts, mathematics, and science for each district, school, and subgroup with at least 20 students enrolled.
-Any student reported as absent as a result of refusing to participate in testing will count against the participation rate for each subgroup to which they belong.
+A student with a non-medically documented absence will be reported as a non-participant in accountability calculations.
+At the school and district level, assessment participation rates are calculated separately for English language arts, mathematics, and science for each district and school as a whole with at least 20 students enrolled in tested grades.
+Any student reported as absent will count against the participation rate for the subject-area test that he or she did not take.
+Districts and schools are expected to maintain a 95 percent participation rate in each subject .
+At the subgroup level, assessment participation is calculated for the group as a whole, with all subjects combined (e.g., measuring the percentage of ELA, mathematics, and science tests that were taken by the group).
+Rates are calculated for each subgroup that has 20 or more students enrolled in at least one subject.
+Districts and schools are expected to maintain a combined-subject participation rate of 95 percent or higher for each subgroup.